Australia-wide nutrition support · Not medication access advice

 Source and review notes

-This page is written as nutrition education, not medication advertising.
+This page is nutrition education, not medication advertising.

-This page is here to help people understand food, nutrient and testing considerations when appetite, digestion or intake changes.
+This page helps people understand food, nutrient and testing considerations when appetite, digestion or intake changes.
 It does not recommend, promote, compare, supply or facilitate access to prescription-only medicines.

 Start here

-If side effects are making food harder, start with a simple next step.
+If appetite or digestion changes are making food harder, start with one simple next step.